Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 export const ADD_TO_CART = 'ADD_TO_CART'

 export const addToCart = (id) => {
   return {
     type: ADD_TO_CART,
     payload: { id }
   }
 }
 ```

-An action is made up two things an action name, `ADD_TO_CART`, which is a string, and an action creator function `addToCart`.
+An action is made up of two things an action name, `ADD_TO_CART`, which is a string, and an action creator function `addToCart`.

 What does an action do?
 It makes a change to your application state.
 The name lets us identify what action is being sent.
-The action creator returns an object with type: which is the action name, and a payload which contains information we might need to make the change.
+The action creator returns an object with type: which is the action name, and a payload that contains information we might need to make the change.

-Here the `addToCart` action needs to add the id of the product we are adding to our shopping cart ot the list of products that are in the cart.
+Here the `addToCart` action needs to add the id of the product we are adding to our shopping cart to the list of products that are in the cart.
 The id is in the payload, notice we pass it to this function as the id parameter.

 Where is the shopping cart list?
-The actual data that is stored for applcation state is managed by a reducer.
+The actual data that is stored for the application state is managed by a reducer.
 We'll make that next.

-Create a new folder `reducers` in your `src` dorectory.
+Create a new folder `reducers` in your `src` directory.

 Add a file `index.js` and `shoppingCartreducer.js` to the `reducers` folder.